Software

 Templates are a frozen guess at your project.
 They get you started, but the first change usually breaks something.

-Modern feasibility SaaS — like Feaso — is built for the recurring feasibility workflow.
+Modern feasibility SaaS, like Popurise, is built for the recurring feasibility workflow.
 Web-native, fast to onboard, sized for residential.

 How to decide